ChotuAK/SE2/README.md

 - Subset Extraction: Fetching a 1 dimensional subset out of a 3d data set.
 - Images: Downloads the images of different weather conditions based on the query.
 - Dynamic queries generation: Queries are generated dynamically taking values for Lat, Lon, Ansi, etc for desired function.
+- Advanced Statistical Analysis: Extended the library to include functions for calculating more complex statistical data directly from the DataCube server, such as variance and standard deviation.
+- Improved Temperature Conversion: Enhanced the conversion functions to support more precise conversions between temperature scales, including new utility functions for real-time data transformation.

 ## To test all the features